keithamus/recipes/_recipes/vegan-fish-sauce-alternative.md

   - Small Sauce Pan
   - Fine Sieve
 recipeInstructions:
-  - Clean kombu and chop into 2cm squares
+  - instruction: Clean kombu and chop into 2cm squares
+    action: chop
-  - Finely dice the garlic, generosuly salt and mince into paste with the back of a knife
+  - instruction: Finely dice the garlic, generosuly salt and mince into paste with the back of a knife
+    action: chop
-  - Meanwhile add all ingredients to a saucepan, bring to the boil - 5mins
+  - instruction: Meanwhile add all ingredients to a saucepan, bring to the boil
+    time: PT5M
-  - Bring down to a simmer, and let the volume reduce by half - 20mins
+  - instruction: Bring down to a simmer, and let the volume reduce by half
+    time: PT20M
+    action: boil
-  - Strain into bottle
+  - instruction: Strain into bottle
 notes:
   - If regridgerated, should last a few months
   - Adding a tablespoon of miso to the simmering pot adds a nice hit of extra umami